 Let’s say your focal issue is yearly sales.
 You then move on to key internal factors influencing your sales, such as sales calls, inquiries received, or demo meetings held.
 External forces that might have an impact are competitors or government restrictions.
-For critical uncertainties, consider what difficulties might arise over the next year: Will the customer start leaning toward new technology?
+For critical uncertainties, consider what challenges might arise over the next year: Will customers start leaning toward new technology?
 Will possible government policies affect the nature of your business?

 Based on this information, you can begin to develop scenarios.
 For scenario writing to be effective, plan your potential outcomes around uncertainties with your business, and then create a clear action plan for each one.

-This is a qualitative approach to sales forecasting that only looks at the sales rep's opinion of deals in the pipeline.
-Rep classification uses your sales reps' input to identify if a deal is going to close or not.
+Rep classification is a subjective, qualitative forecasting approach that solicits your sales reps’ opinions to identify if a deal is going to close or not.

-To get started, include a forecasting field in your CRM.
-The expectation would be that any deal in your sales process would have this field to be completed by the sales rep. The forecasting field would contain multiple options to signal what is going to happen to this opportunity in the given time frame (month/quarter).
+To get started, include a forecasting field in your CRM for the sales rep to complete.
+This forecasting field should contain multiple options to signal what they believe is going to happen to this opportunity in the given time frame (month/quarter).

 Common rep classification categories include:

-While this approach does require that your sales reps give an honest assessment of their skills and potential clients, it can be an effective way to determine if additional steps need to be taken by your reps to close deals, as well as check rep performance.
+While this approach requires that your sales reps give an honest assessment of their skills and potential clients, it can be an effective way to check rep performance and determine if your reps need to take additional steps to close deals.

-A time series analysis is used when years of a product’s historical sales data is available to identify trends over time.
-By looking at past data of a certain product or service's performance, forecasters can set expectations for future performance rates and any recurring changes in rate during the year.
+Time-series analysis is used to identify trends over time.
+It is most accurate when years of a product’s historical sales data are available for reference.
+By looking at historical sales trends, forecasters can ballpark future performance rates and anticipate any fluctuations during the year.

 A time series is a set of chronologically ordered points of raw data.
-An example of a time series is the set of data points recorded every month over a six-year period of a product’s sales.
-This type of historical data sales forecasting helps explain:
+An example is the set of data points recorded every month over six years of a product’s sales.
+This type of sales forecasting helps showcase:

-- Cyclical patterns in sales repeating every two to three years
+- Cyclical patterns in sales every few years

-- Growth rates of trends for different data sets
+- Growth rates or trends for different data sets

-One issue with this sales forecasting technique using historical data is that it assumes buyer demand is constant.
+One issue with this sales forecasting technique is that it assumes buyer demand is constant.
 If anything unexpected happens, your time-series-based model won’t hold up.